Always wanted to have a container garden in your backyard? Don’t have any planter ideas to get you started?

 You don’t have to feel sorry for these colorful annuals trapped in a birdcage!
 Look at them!
 They are thriving!

-If your grandma hasn’t handed down one of these vintage birdcages to you, you can find one for cheap on a flea market.
+If your grandma hasn’t handed down one of these vintage birdcages to you, I’ve seen several of them being sold for dirt-cheap at flea markets.
 Keep your find as is, or paint it in matte white or black, just like it’s shown in these pictures.

 Place your beautiful plants in the middle of the cage.
 Let the creeping jenny cascade off the sides.
 Hang the cage on the ceiling of your gazebo for everyone to see.
 You can also put it on an old chair that you found at one of the local yard sales.